 Even seasoned learners often get confused about selecting the appropriate particles.

 For particles, practice makes perfect.
-So, don’t expect to master this concept without putting in a significant amount of time and effort.
+So, don’t expect to master this concept without investing significant time and effort.

 Parting Thoughts in a Nutshell

 In all honesty, Korean is tricky.
-It might be regarded as one of the most arduous languages to learn for English speakers, but it is not inconceivable!
+It might be regarded as one of the most arduous languages for English speakers to learn, but it is not inconceivable!

-So, as long as you’re having fun in the process, don’t be too concerned about the “hours” it takes to gain comfort in the Korean language.
+So, as long as you’re having fun, don’t worry about the “hours” it takes to gain comfort in the Korean language.

 Taking the plunge and beginning a new activity is always intimidating, and learning a language is no exception.
 After all, learning a language is an enormous commitment in terms of time and effort.